jmyers7/book/_build/html/_sources/chapters/covar-correl.md

     ax[i].set_ylabel('$y$')
 ```

-We have _seen_ scatter plots like this before!
+We have already seen scatter plots like this before!
 Indeed, recall the dataset from the [beginning](motivation) of the previous chapter consisting of pairs

 $$
 (x_1,y_1),(x_2,y_2),\ldots,(x_{2000},y_{2000}),